 Pregnant women typically experience only fever and other flu-like symptoms, such as fatigue and muscle aches.
 However, infections during pregnancy can lead to miscarriage, stillbirth, premature delivery, or life-threatening infection of the newborn.

 Symptoms can start as soon as one day after eating contaminated food, but it may take as long as 30 days or more before the first signs and symptoms of infection begin.
-Once symptoms appear, the illness can last several days to a few weeks, depending on the severity of the infection and the person’s overall health.
+Once symptoms appear, the illness can last several days to a few weeks, depending on the severity of the disease and the person’s overall health.

 Listeria is found in soil and water and can contaminate many foods.
 Foods associated with listeriosis include deli meats and hot dogs, unpasteurized milk and dairy products, soft cheese made with unpasteurized milk, refrigerated smoked seafood, and raw sprouts.